-Aside from the ISA World Surfing Games, could any other ISA World Championships potentially be held in 2020?
+Could any ISA World Championships potentially be held in 2020?

-- For the time being, other than the ISA World Surfing Games, no other ISA World Championships are planned to be held in 2020.
+- No ISA World Championships are planned to be held in 2020.
 This is subject to change, of course, depending on the development of the pandemic.

 Am I allowed to surf?
 What’s the safest way to go surfing?

 - Please respect and refer to the national and/or municipal regulations of your country and/or region.
 Each situation requires a different solution.
 As far as how to practice safe surfing, please refer to the instructions from your national government and/or national federation and read the resources provided above on this page.

 How can I get my ISA Coaching/Instructing and/or Judging Certification?